jsjoeio/joeprevite.com/content/2020-06-19-how-to-learn-typescript-quickly/index.md

       - [ ] Book exercises
     - [ ] Chapter 3 - All About Types
       - [ ] Book exercises
-  - [ ] Official TypeScript Handbook (OTH)
+  - [ ] Official TypeScript Handbook
     - [ ] Basic Types
     - [ ] Variable Declarations

 You know yourself best.
 Think back to the Timeframe Formula.
 The example estimated 8hrs/week and 12 weeks in total.
 Knowing how fast you work (i.e. read, code, etc.), you would adjust accordingly.
-A complete timeline would have all the weeks (i.e. 12 in this case) filled out.
+A complete timeline would have all the weeks filled out.

 Two important tips:

-1. Leave ~10%(1-2 weeks) buffer towards the end
+1. Leave ~10% buffer towards the end
 2. Give yourself some breathing room

 Life comes up and you may fall behind.
 That's where the buffer comes in!
 Some weeks, you may find that you complete everything in 6 hours.
 No need to fill those two other hours if you don't want to.
 Reward yourself with rest.